unepwcmc/ProtectedPlanet/upgrade-plan/backend/CARRYOVER.md

       `comfy_route` is Ruby-3-native).
 - [ ] **`activerecord-postgis-adapter` `PG::Coder.new(hash)` deprecation** — still
       noisy on adapter 8.x / Rails 7.0; recheck at the 9.x/11.x bumps.

+## 2b.
+Beyond Ruby 3.3 — NOT PLANNED (researched Sep 2026)

+The plan's Ruby target was **3.3** and it is met (3.3.7).

+**Two blockers, neither of them Ruby's fault:**

+- **`mimemagic 0.4.3` is transitive, not ours.** `comfortable_media_surfer` requires
+  `mimemagic (~> 0.4, >= 0.4.3)` (Gemfile.lock), so it cannot be dropped or bumped
+  independently — and the CMS is itself pinned to Media Surfer's unreleased master line (§4c), so unpinning is its own project.
+- **`sprockets 3.7.5` → Sprockets 4** needs a `manifest.js` this app has never had.
+  Already deferred in §4 alongside sass-rails 5 → 6 / LibSass across 129 SCSS files
+  with no visual tests.
+That is an asset-pipeline phase, not a Ruby phase.

+**The usual reason to want a newer Ruby does not apply here yet.** `load_defaults 8.1` already sets `config.yjit = true` for non-local environments, but the Ruby 3.3.7 build in the Dockerfile is compiled **without YJIT** — verified on the live staging container:

+    loaded_config_version=8.1   yjit_config=true   yjit_actually_on=not-compiled

+railties guards the initializer on `defined?(RubyVM::YJIT.enable)`, so this is inert rather than broken. **Recompiling 3.3.7 with `--enable-yjit` would deliver the performance win with none of the gem churn above, and the config to use it is already in place.** Do that first if performance is the motivation.

+**Revisit when:** the CMS moves off the unreleased Media Surfer line (which frees mimemagic), or the asset phase lands Sprockets 4 — whichever comes first.
+Until then this is not upgrade work that is being deferred; it is work that has no reason to start.

 ## 3. Test coverage — deferred deliberately to the phase that touches the code
 Writing these now, then not touching the code for months, risks staleness.
 Do each